hyperskill/android-projects-template/README.md

 #### `lesson-info.yaml` in your project
 Change the `content` value.
 This value is a set of stages that you project contains.
 You can set as much stages as you want.
 For this template there will be only 1 stage.
-For creating a new stage you can define it in this file and copy-paste the previous.

 ### Defining stage